chloealbright/DevHiveMind/Algorithms & Data Structures/Algo/Key Base Attributes.md

+LINKED_LIST -> TREE -> GRAPH

+Iterate more using while loop and recursion

+Linked list uses node but with head that rep whole list value and next

+Circular Linked list / Circular Doubly Linked list

+Double linked list bidirectional and has tail

+the head and tail of linked list are null think of it like null boundaries

+tree use node class with left and right and value

+graph built with vertex class with id and edges

 ### Cyclic Sort(you can be looking for missing, duplicate, greater or less then/ or looking for a specific value that is missing)